davidmalcolm/texi2rst/output/constant-string-objects.rst

 GNU Objective-C provides constant string objects that are generated directly by the compiler.
-You declare a constant string object by prefixing a C constant string with the character @:
+You declare a constant string object by prefixing a C constant string with the character :samp:`@`:

 .. code-block:: objective-c